The advantage of being undecided

 - Explore the world on Study-Service Term (SST) in such locations as Peru, Nicaragua, Cambodia, China, Tanzania, Senegal and more.
 SST is open to everyone and 80% of all students participate in the program.

 - Experience Goshen’s thriving downtown culture of galleries, cuisine, music and theater.
-And it’s all accessible by bike through Goshen’s extensive trail system or for $1 on the Inter-Urban Trolley.
+And it’s all accessible by bike through Goshen’s extensive trail system or via the free Inter-Urban Trolley.